 When looking to market your library's business reference collection, or your library in general, you don't have to re-invent the wheel.
 To help you out, here are a number of free information sources available that provide guidance and tools:

 Free resources to help market your library.
 Information for academic, public, schools, law and military libraries.
-Also tips on how to work with the press, mailing houses, printers and even how to write a press release.

 @YourLibrary program section